Linear systems on irregular varieties: Introduction

 All the results in the paper are developed in this relative setting, but for simplicity in this introduction we describe only the case when $T =X$ and $X$ has \underline{maximal $a$-dimension}, i.e., when $a$ is generically finite onto its image.
 However, we wish to stress that the relative setup, considered here for the first time, not only is intrinsically interesting but it is indispensable for the applications in the second part of the paper, since even to prove the statements in the absolute case $X=T$ one has to use the relative version, taking as $T$ a general element of a suitable linear system.

 The first part of the paper is concerned with the study of the map given by $|L\ud\otimes \alpha|$ for $d\gg 0$.
 The generic value $h^0_a(X,L)$ of $h^0(X,L\otimes \alpha)$ for $\alpha \in \Pic^0(X)$, called the {\em continuous rank} (\cite{barja-severi}), is a measure of positivity of $L$: indeed if $h^0_a(X,L)>0$ then $L$ is big.
 Our main result here (Theorem \ref{thm:factorization}) is the existence, when $h^0_a(X,L)>0$, of a generically finite dominant rational map, the {\em eventual map}, $\fie\colon X\to Z$ such that: \begin{itemize} \item[ (1)] $a$ is composed with $\fie$, \item[(2)] for $d$ large and divisible enough and $\alpha\in \Pic^0(A)$ general the map given by $|L\up{d}\otimes \alpha|$ is obtained from $\fie$ by base change with the $d$-th multiplication map. \end{itemize} Properties (1) and (2) characterize the eventual map up to birational isomorphism.
 This is a completely new way of associating a map to a line bundle on an irregular variety via an asymptotic construction, in a situation where the Iitaka fibration is birational and therefore gives no information.
-Notice also that when $L=K_X$ and $a$ is the Albanese map $\fie$ is a new intrinsic invariant of varieties of maximal Albanese dimension, the {\em eventual paracanonical map}: we study this case in detail in \cite{BPS2} (see also \cite{Jiang}).
+Notice also that when $L=K_X$ and $a$ is the Albanese map $\fie$ is a new intrinsic invariant of varieties of maximal Albanese dimension, the {\em eventual paracanonical map}: we study this case in detail in \cite{BPS2}.
+Recently Jiang in \cite{Jiang} obtains further results on the characterization of this factorization and completely classifies the structure of the eventual paracanonical map in dimensions 2 and 3.

 The second theme of the paper is the study of the continuous rank $h^0_a(X,L)$ of a line bundle $L$ on $X$.
 One of the motivations for studying this invariant rather than $h^0(X,L)$ is its behaviour under multiplication maps as in \eqref{diag:-1}: one has Using this property, it is easy to see that, given a line bundle $M=a^*H$ with $H$ ample on $A$, one can define in a natural way $h^0_a(X,L+xM)$ for rational values of $x$.